Want the perfect workout program?

 The military press, also known as the overhead press, is a great strengthening exercise for the entire shoulder complex and upper body.
 In fact, it's an essential move in our shoulder workout routine.

-Using a barbell for military presses can encourage you to push heavier weights during the shoulder press.
+Using a barbell for military presses can encourage you to push heavier weights, but can also perform the dumbbell shoulder press or machine shoulder press instead.

 How to do the Military Press: